 It depends.
-You should include these small structures only if they meet these 2 requirements:
+You should include these small structures only if they meet both of these 2 requirements:

 - They are not able to function on their own without the main property